Simon-Will/DependencyBasedSemantics/README.md

 At this point, the first problem of the algorithm is evident:
-There is an immensse difference between our original sentence and the normalized one:
+There is an immense difference between our original sentence and the normalized one:
 This sentence speaks of one child eating all cookies and of one child, who eats all pretzel.
 There is no reason to believe both subjects refer to the same child.